Current Size: 100%

 You are hereHome » About Glaucoma » Types of Glaucoma

 - POAG presents 'cupping' or excavation of the optic nerve disk and atrophy of the optic nerve.There is also retinal nerve fiber thinning on such tests as the OCT scan - Optical Coherence Tomography.
-Often this test will show problems before manifested on visual field exams.
+Often this test will show problems before they are manifested on visual field exams.

 - There are defects seen in the results of the visual field test.